kencookco/envs/README.md

-Provides compilers for user with Bit.
+Provides compilers for use with Bit.

 compilers/nextjs
 - Extremely bare bones compiler for nextjs component support with bit.
 Plenty of room for improvement.
 Feel free to contribute.